mayertey349-sketch/quant-ai-month1/week1/day4/README.md

 ## Breakthrough Moments

-Had no breakthroughs today just confusion but i am happy that i am starting to understan the codes.
+Had no breakthroughs today just confusion but i am happy that i am starting to understand the codes.

 ## Still Confused About